Seanliuxuhui/LevelAncestor/README.md

 The implementation of the Dynamic trees where the leaves are inserting into the tree dynamically.
 ### Dynamic Macro-Micro-tree Using Table Algorithm
 Using table algorithm (dynamic programming) to store elements for each leaf

+### Reference
+S.Alstrup and J. Holm.
+Improved algorithms for finding level-ancestors in dynamic trees. in ICALP 2000, 2000